Comparison

 Clusters in one view

-k9s connects to one cluster at a time per terminal instance.
+k9s connects to one cluster per terminal instance.

 One at a time